-SRS implements and conducts its QA program to comply with the following regulations: 1) DOE Order 414.1D, Quality Assurance, 2) American Society of Mechanical Engineers (ASME) Nuclear Quality Assurance (NQA) standards NQA-1-2008 with the NQA-1a-2009 Addenda, QA Requirements for Nuclear Facility Applications, and 3) 10 CFR 830, Nuclear Safety Management.
+SRS implements and conducts its QA program to comply with the following regulations: 1) DOE Order 414.1D, Quality Assurance, 2) American Society of Mechanical Engineers Nuclear Quality Assurance (NQA) standards NQA-1-2008 with the NQA-1a-2009 Addenda, QA Requirements for Nuclear Facility Applications, and 3) the Code of Federal Regulations in 10 CFR 830, Nuclear Safety Management.
 In addition, specific programs may have other QA requirements from outside organizations.
-For example, under the tank closure program and area completion projects, the U.S. Environmental Protection Agency (EPA) and the State of South Carolina require DOE to develop and follow a project-specific sampling and analysis plan and a QA program plan.
+For example, under the Tank Closure Program and Area Completion Projects, the U.S. Environmental Protection Agency (EPA) and SCDHEC require DOE to develop and follow a project-specific sampling and analysis plan and a QA program plan.
 DOE has QA programs to verify the integrity of analyses from both onsite and subcontracted offsite laboratories, and to ensure it is complying with the quality-control program requirements.